 Greatest Cost Reduction

-Reference-Based Pricing takes self-funding one step further by replacing PPO network rates with a transparent Medicare-based benchmark.
+Reference-Based Pricing takes the self-funded health plan model one step further by replacing PPO network rates with a transparent Medicare reimbursement rate benchmark.
 Instead of paying a discounted percentage of an inflated chargemaster price, your plan pays providers a fair, verified amount — typically 130–150% of Medicare rates.
+It's a powerful cost containment strategy that helps the employer save money while giving employees freedom to access care anywhere.

 Because RBP is non-network, employees can see any licensed provider in the country without worrying about in/out-of-network penalties.
 No network limitations.
 No referral requirements.
 No surprises based on which hospital they choose.